 - If you had a heart transplant, avoid rejection of your new heart.

 Your hospital rehab staff can provide you with information and resources for making the transition from hospital to home.
 They can also refer you to a cardiac rehab program in your community.

 The following exercises are examples.
 Your exercise program depends on your medical history, clinical status, and symptoms.

 Discuss with your doctor any additional physical limitations or medical issues before you begin any exercise program.

 An exercise program in the hospital progresses from initial supportive and self-care activities to regular daily walking.

 - You will start with easy activities, such as sitting up in a chair and walking, as soon as you are able.
 Early activity is important, because you lose muscle strength very quickly when you stay in bed.

-- As you become stronger, you might be active 2 or 3 times a day for 5 to 20 minutes each time, depending on your condition.
+- As you become stronger, you might be active a couple of times a day for several minutes each time, depending on your condition.
 A member of the rehab staff will monitor your heart rate to be sure it doesn't get too high while you walk or slowly climb stairs.

 To learn more about Healthwise, visit Healthwise.org.